nmsa/tma-framework-m/development/probes/probe-docker-CPU_MEM_usage/README.md

-# Probe Docker Metrics
+# Probe Docker CPU % and MEM %

-This probe was developed to collect performance metrics about containers deployed using Docker tool.
-This probe is able to collect metrics such as CPU usage and some statistics about memory and network interfaces.
+This probe was developed to collect *CPU %* and *MEM %* metrics from containers deployed using Docker tool.
+It is a customized version from the [`probe-docker-metrics`](../probe-docker-metrics).

 ## Prerequisites